IS2AI/SpeakingFaces/README.md

 # SpeakingFaces
-This repository contains the source code for preprocessing SpeakingFaces dataset.
+This repository contains the source code developed for collecting and preprocessing SpeakingFaces dataset.
 The SpeakingFaces consists of well-aligned high-resolution thermal and visual spectra image streams of fully-framed faces synchronized with audio recordings of each subject speaking 100 imperative phrases.
-Data was collected from 142 subjects, yielding over 14,000 instances of synchronized data (7.5 TB).
+Data were collected from 142 subjects, yielding over 14,000 instances of synchronized data (7.5 TB).

 ## Dependencies
 1. Ubuntu 16.04